 Why Build the CEB fast, can’t it wait?

-The Bypass seems so much longer, why would someone use it?
+The bypass seems so much longer, why would someone use it?

 The shortest distance between two points is a straight line, however I-75 is not a straight line.
 It has many twists and bends, steep hills, an intense amount of interchanges, and often congestion.
 The Bypass is only 6 miles longer for those traveling I-75 through our region.
 It will divert regional thru traffic, especially 18-wheeler trucks.
 The Cincy Eastern Bypass is to be built to 70 MPH interstate highway standards.
-The routing is generally through open, mostly rural, areas.
+The route is generally through open, mostly rural, areas.
 The steepest bypass grades are 3.5%.
 The dangerous I-75 “Cut in the Hill” grade is 5%.
-Routing is chosen to minimize the Bypass’ added mileage compared to existing I-75 and I-71 routing through our region and to minimize costs.
+The routing was chosen to minimize the Bypass’ added mileage compared to existing I-75 and I-71 routing through our region and to minimize costs.
 Engineered CAD drawings for preliminary grading and alignment are complete and verify that these design objectives can be met.

 Why do we need a bypass, we already have I-275?